schemaorg/schemaorg/software/RELEASING.md

 Then push
 `git push origin [tag name]`

+After push, release should be auto created and be visible on the repo home page (takes a few minutes)

 * Set up versions.json file for next version - use 2022-XX-XX wildcard date until actual release date confirmed.

 GENERAL PRE-Release conditions